amassiro/bbH/LHEanalysis/README.md

 plotsbnormalizedxsec.cxx -> This code runs to create plot of signal and background normalized to cross-section

-spurselikelihood.cxx -> This code runs to create a spurse object, create signal and background, and alos create Likelihood ration from that.
+spurselikelihood.cxx -> This code runs to create a spurse object, create signal and background, and alos create Likelihood ratio from that.

 ntupleMaker.cpp -> To compile/run signal and background use the above commands.
 The data for signal and background are saved in a ROOT file named my.root and my1.root respectively